TITLE: The Unexpected Everything

 While the beginning of the novel was a bit slow for me, I would totally recommend this book to anyone who loves romance and contemporary YA books.
 As I said, this is my first Matson book but it certainly will not be my last.
 I can see myself reading this again in the summer, because it is definitely the perfect summer read!

-”If whole galaxies could change, so could I.”
+”If whole galaxies could change, so could I.Favourite Quote

-Morgan Matson grew up in New York City and Greenwich, Connecticut.
-She attended Occidental College in Los Angeles but halfway though a theater degree, she started working in the children’s department of Vroman’s Bookstore and fell in love with YA literature.
+Morgan Matson was born in New York City and grew up there and in Greenwich, Connecticut.
+She attended Occidental College in Los Angeles, but halfway through a theater degree, she started working in the children’s department of Vroman’s Bookstore and fell in love with YA literature.